White Tonsil Spots (Constant Tonsil Stones) – 13 Natural Tips

 – Step-by-step guide:

-1. Gather your tools: Ensure you have a well-lit space and clean, sterile cotton swabs.
+1. Gather your tools: Ensure you have a well-lit space and clean, sterile cotton swabs or Q tip.
 Opt for swabs with a suitable length and thickness for easy handling.

 2. Prepare the area: Stand in front of a mirror and use a light source to clearly see the tonsil crypts where the stones may be lodged.

-3. Moisten the swab: Wet the cotton swab with warm water to make it more comfortable and to help prevent any irritation.
+3. Moisten the swab: Wet the Q tip with warm water to make it more comfortable and to help prevent any irritation.

-4. Gently explore tonsil crypts: Use the moistened cotton swab to gently explore the tonsil crypts where tonsil stones tend to form.
+4. Gently explore tonsil crypts: Use it to gently explore the tonsil crypts where tonsil stones tend to form.
 Apply light pressure to dislodge the stones without causing trauma to the surrounding tissue.

-5. Dispose after each use: Discard the used cotton swab after each attempt to maintain cleanliness and avoid introducing bacteria.
+5. Dispose after each use: Discard the used cotton swab or q tip after each attempt to maintain cleanliness and avoid introducing bacteria.

 6. Rinse thoroughly: Rinse your mouth with a salt water solution or plain water after the procedure to remove any loosened debris and maintain oral hygiene.